 Check out feedback from participants one year after the workshop, here.

-The third workshop in this series will be held at Thiruvananthapuram in October 2016.
+The third workshop in this series was held at Thiruvananthapuram in October 2016 and the fourth was held in September 2017.